jessamynsmith/pipwrap/README.md

 pipreq simplifies handling Python project requirements across multiple environments. pip freeze > requirements.txt gets your project started, but do you really want mock, coverage, etc. installed on your production server?
-If, like me, you've ever found yourself sifting through the output of pip freeze trying to figure out what packages you've installed but didn't yet add to one of your requirements files, then pipreq is the tool for you.
+If you've ever found yourself sifting through the output of pip freeze trying to figure out what packages you've installed but didn't yet add to one of your requirements files, then pipreq is the tool for you.

 Features
 --------